Vanifac/WheelOfStreams/readme.md

 2.

 ## Arguments
+`-key KEY -wheel NAMEOFWHEEL (-add NAME | -color NAME COLOR | -clear)`

 The following arguments MUST used with the Wheel of Streams:
 ### -key API_KEY
 Your WheelOfNames API Key.